 To begin with, you go in the mountains today!
 A transfer will take you to the high plateau Paúl da Serra.
 From here, you get on your bike and follow the high road past grazing cows and sheep.
 A long descent will then lead you to the West Coast of the island.
 Before you get to Porto Moniz, a spectacular view will leave you breathless.
 Where you are staying tonight is well-known for its natural swimming pools.
 The sea formed small and large pools, which are popular places to swim by both locals and tourists.

 Overnight in Porto Moniz

 Day 5: Porto Moniz – Calheta (28 miles/45 km)

 Today’s stage takes you along the West Coast and right through the UNESCO world heritage site in Madeira.
-You will cycle through fragrant forests and through small villages and you will always be accompanied by spectacular views of the below lying sea.
-After every curve you get a new great photo shot.
-In the lively village Calheta, it was not only the yacht harbour that was rebuilt.
-For the artificial beach, sand was especially imported from Morocco.
+You will cycle through fragrant forests and through small villages and you will always be accompanied by spectacular views of the below-lying sea.
+After every curve, you get a new great photo shot.
+In the lively village of Calheta, it was not only the yacht harbour that was rebuilt.
+For the artificial beach, sand was specially imported from Morocco.
 The former sugar cane village has become a popular place for locals to meet.